mjatwk/CS341/app/kens/readme.txt

 // readme.txt on Lab2
 // Team 12: Minjun Kim(20190100), Hyewon Hwang(20200722)

+// IMPORTANT: USAGE OF 2 TOKENS FOR EACH OF MEMBERS FOR LAB2

 >> Data structures
 1. socket_info : handles socket info
 2. addr_entry : linked list entry to record bound addresses